caabernathy/quizzer/README.md

     git clone https://github.com/caabernathy/quizzer

 If you followed the pre-lab instructions, you should already have a working starter Quizzer app.
-If this is the case do the following, otherwise skip to the **Run Quizzer** section.
+Copy over the following directories:

     cp -pR quizzer/data <YOUR_QUIZZER_APP_DIRECTORY>/
     cp -pR quizzer/images <YOUR_QUIZZER_APP_DIRECTORY>/

+Otherwise skip to the **Run Quizzer** section.

 Install Quizzer: